WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 	- How to build a container image from the `Dockerfile`.
 		* To build a container image from your `Dockerfile`, you use the command `docker build -t <name-your-image>:<tag> .`.
-		* To build my container, I used `docker build -t hatorders:v1.0 .`.
+		* To build my container, I used `docker build -t hatorders:latest .` (not using specific versioning at this point in the project).
 		* I used `docker images` to confirm my image was successfully built and available on my system.

 	- How to run the container.